-Sole proprietors are taking a big risk in today’s business climate, much more than they are have been told.
+Sole proprietors are taking a significant risk in today’s business climate, much more than they have been told.
 It is time they know the facts and what they are up against to put the odds back in their favor.

 In today’s ultra-competitive and dangerously litigious business climate, you can’t afford to throw the dice with your most valuable asset.
-Your exposure is far greater than you may think, both personally and professionally.
-As a sole proprietor, regardless of the size of your business, you personally have unlimited liability if your company is sued.
-You could lose all of your personal assets.
+Your exposure is far greater than you may think, personally and professionally.
+As a sole proprietor, you have unlimited liability if your company is sued, regardless of size.
+You could lose all of your assets.

-Most accountants and CPAs often advise their clients that they don’t have to incorporate until they reach a certain profit level – say, $30K-$50K.
+Most accountants and CPAs advise clients that they can only incorporate once they reach a certain profit level – say, $ 30K- $ 50K.
 Why?
-Most CPAs realize 50% of businesses don’t make it past year one and the others lose money that will show up on schedule C. They realize their clients don’t want to file and pay for a separate tax return.
-Could a lawsuit be devasting, of course, it is likely the first year, perhaps not, but and continuing this path can lead to financial paralysis.
+Most CPAs realize 50% of businesses don’t make it past year one, and the others lose money that will show up on Schedule C. They understand their clients want to avoid filing and paying for a separate tax return.
+Could a lawsuit be devastating?
+Of course, it is likely the first year, perhaps not, but continuing this path can lead to financial paralysis.

 Here are just a few things you would struggle with or be completely unable to do if your business is sued:

 • You may not be able to get a loan for a new home, refinance or take a second mortgage on your current home.
 (We’ll explain why in a moment.)
 At best, you’d have to pay a much higher interest rate because you’re now considered a higher risk to the lending institution – through no fault of your own.

 • You may not be able to finance a new car.

 • You may not be able to lease office space.